ServiceWeaver/weaver/website/blog/testing.md

 toilsome.

 To integration test an application with `n` microservices, a testing framework needs to build, run, and interconnect all `n` microservice binaries.
-To ensure hermetic testing and avoid unintended interactions between different tests in the same test suite, the testing framework may also have to redeploy the `n` binaries before every single test.
-Plus, the integration tests themselves then have to be written in yet another binary that interacts with the system over the network.
+Plus, the integration tests themselves have to be written in yet another binary that interacts with the system over the network.
 Overall, integration testing is historically slow, brittle, and tedious.

 Consider [Online Boutique][onlineboutique], as an example.
 Online Boutique is an example microservice based application that implements [a simple e-commerce